vijay-vk/java-concurrency/docs/index.md

 return postsAndCommentsOfRandomUser + albumsAndPhotosOfRandomUser;
 ```

-#### Parallelize IO Tasks with Executor Service (CompletableFuture)
+### Parallelize IO Tasks with Executor Service (CompletableFuture)
-* This works similar to the above one; Http thread which handles the incoming request will be blocked and CompletableFuture is used to handle the parallel tasks
+* This works similar to the above case; Http thread which handles the incoming request will be blocked and CompletableFuture is used to handle the parallel tasks

-* Only difference is, CompletableFuture provides DSL to pass call back function and chain sequence of events. (similar to Promise in node application; performance was similar to the previous one)
+###### When to use?
+Without AsyncResponse, performance is same as ExecutorService; If multiple API calls has to be async and if it has to be chained, this approach is better. (this is similar to Promises in Node)

 ```java
 int userId = new Random().nextInt(10) + 1;